Synergy – Headphones

 When I received the Hifiman HE-6SE I wasn’t really convinced with its sound but the Atlas has made me change my opinion on it.
 Even it SE mode you get great clarity and precision with in an incredibly clean delivery.
 The sound stage is wide, the presentation spacious and natural.
 Voices are so beautiful, bass is tight and treble energetic.
 The HE-6 always was a marvelous neutrally tuned headphone and the SE version is just a perfect match for the Atlas: they both love the same things.
 Piano and violins sound incredibly good and everything is just at a really high level.
 Bass heads should look elsewhere unless they are satisfied with the increase in body the balanced mode brings.
 The HE-6SE sounds a little softer, smoother and even wider/deeper in balanced mode as well, and that’s something many of you will probably like.
 I for one love the HE-6SE in both modes and it’s very hard to stop listening to this combination.
 Now if only the HE-6SE headband was better…

-The Audeze MX4 is more of a neutral studio headphone and so I expected it to sound excellent on the Atlas but it’s not really the case.
+The Audeze MX4 is more of a neutral studio headphone and so I expected it to sound excellent on the Atlas but it’s not really the case (See EDIT below!).
 In single ended mode I just really don’t like the lifeless, veiled sound the combination puts out and I really can’t find any joy in listening to the combo like this.
 In balanced mode this improves and you get a more enjoyable MX4 with bigger impact but it just can’t convince me.
 The MX4 sounds a lot better from the Acro L1000, Hugo or any of my tube amps.
 I then switched to the LCD-XC but that combo didn’t do it for me either.
 The best Audeze combo in the end was the LCD2.2 aka the 2Classic, but again, I have heard that headphone sound so much better.
-For me there’s no magic with the Audeze line-up I tried it with.
-Sorry.

 The 250Ohm Dynamic Tesla Driven Beyerdynamic DT1990PRO sounds best in low gain with the Super SL DAC filter and you get great neutral, tight bass.
 A full midrange and incredible upper mids and treble.
 If you don’t like the bass in this combo I really advise you to play with the DAC-settings as that did magic for me with this headphone, as well as with the DT1770PRO.
 I’m a fan of the Beyerdynamic house sound (if you can call it that) and if you like the DT’s tuning, then you’ll really like it from the atlas.
 But don’t expect for the unit to smoothen it out and soften the treble.
 Au contraire, it highlights what the Beyer models are so good in.